NALStudio/CMM/README.md

 ## Syntax Prototype
 ```
-using "std"; // Try to find a namespace 'std'.
-If found on multiple assemblies, throw an error.
+using "std"; // Import all "std" namespaces from builtins and subdirectories.

 private function<void> main() // Main cannot be set as public.
 Global public methods can be called directly.
 Void doesn't need to be written explicitly.
 {